gecampbell/glencampbell.xyz/content/author/glen-campbell.md

 composition scholarship.
 While there, I helped form a Christian rock band named SpiritWind, one of the first CamelCase bands in existence.
 We toured and performed, and I loved every minute of it.
+I learned guitar from our guitarist on board the van that took us from state to state during a tour one summer.
 Ultimately, however, I tired of music and finally graduated with a degree in English Language and Literature, which I promptly ignored.